 Our Environmental Honors Program offers students additional academic challenges Environmental Honors students take on rigorous environmental courses and take on a significant capstone research and action project.
 To honor their achievements, these students earn college scholarships, receive recognition on their high school transcripts, and have access to additional learning and leadership opportunities.

 Across all aspects of the school, we aim to develop a new generation of powerful environmental leaders.
 Each of our courses incorporates a set of environmental leadership standards that work alongside academic standards to guide teaching and learning.
 These environmental leadership standards align with our school motto, POWER: Pride, Ownership, Wonder, Effort, and Respect.
 Twice each year, we measure students’ progress toward these standards, just as we measure their academic progress.

 Beyond the School Day

 Experiences outside the school building extend academic learning.
 Our students complete senior projects focused on social justice and environmental topics.
 They participate in a year-long Green Jobs Corps, taking on paid internships at local environmental organizations and participating in a year-long leadership and career development program.
-They compete in the state-wide Envirothon competition and participate in an after-school environmental leadership club.
-They teach younger students about important environmental issues through after-school, summer, and school day programs.
+Student participate in an after-school Environmental Leadership and Social Justice Clubs (Freedom Squad, Health Solutions, Cooking, Gender Sexuality Awareness and Animal Apprentices).
+They teach students about important issues through a student guided curriculum after-school, summer, and school day programs.